teejas/nightcore/README.md

 ## Current State

-Using the `dsp` Rust crate to perform resampling.
+Using the `dasp` Rust crate to perform resampling.
 Currently takes ~18s to resample a 30s track (not great).